coveo/source.coveo.com/_posts/2017-01-03-applying-site-search-best-practices-using-sitecore-part2.md

 ![Search Page](/images/SiteSearchBestPractices/standardresultpage.png)

 My first post was mostly about the standalone search box.
 It can get confusing since the search result page also contains it's own search box.
-In technical term, the search result page is using the Coveo Search View rendering and contains a result template and several placeholders for sub-components such as facets, sorts, related queries, recommendations, tabs and more.
+In technical term, the Coveo Search View rendering is a search result which contains a result template and several placeholders for sub-components such as facets, sorts, related queries, recommendations, tabs and more.
 If you followed my first set of best practices, chances are that the search interface search box is hidden, and the standalone search box is driving your search result page.

 ### 6. Make your search results "human friendly"
 #### Focus on the result

-Be careful with headers and banners.
-Also keep in mind that a page refresh will most likely send the user back to the top of the page.
+Be careful with the size of the headers and banners on your search result page.
+You must keep the focus (the center of the screen) on the results and keep in mind that a page refresh will most likely send the user back to the top of the page.
 Having to scroll back down is a hit on the experience so keeping an anchor in the search results is the way to go.
-This was discussed with more details on this [forum post](https://answers.coveo.com/questions/6113/clearing-facet-brings-the-focus-back-to-the-top-of-the-page).
+For more details, visit this [forum post](https://answers.coveo.com/questions/6113/clearing-facet-brings-the-focus-back-to-the-top-of-the-page).

 #### Limit the number of facets

 Facets have a [dependsOn](https://coveo.github.io/search-ui/components/facet.html#options.dependson) option which you can use to only show a facet when it becomes relevant.
 The basic example is Years and Months.
 You will want the users to select the year before selecting the month.
 You can also use the [Hierarchical Facet](https://coveo.github.io/search-ui/components/hierarchicalfacet.html) component to encapsulate facets, but it can quickly increase the complexity of your field management.

 If you have some type of "master" facet, which is used for a parent category (product vs support knowledge base for example), you might want to convert them to [tabs](https://developers.coveo.com/x/J4EKAg) instead.
-You can restrict the facets to be shown on each tabs, which is a great way to reduce the overall amount of facets.
+You can [restrict the facets](https://developers.coveo.com/x/UwDvAQ) to be shown on each tabs, which is a great way to reduce the overall amount of facets.

-Keep in mind that every facet click is tracked by Coveo Usage Analytics, which means that you can easilly track the usage of your facets and remove the ones rarely used.
+Keep in mind that every facet click is tracked by Coveo Usage Analytics, which means that you can easily track the usage of your facets and remove the ones rarely used.
 Here is a example of two cards to mesure facet performance:

 ![Facet Performance](/images/SiteSearchBestPractices/facetperf.png)

-The Facet Title and Facet Value columns are dimensions, while the Query Count and Click Through columns are metrics.
-The Query Count shows the number of time this facet was selected, while the Click Through shows the ratio between the facet selection and the result click.
-In other words, if I select a facet and click on a result, my click through is 100%; if I click on no results, then it would be at 0%.
-A facet with a low click through should be removed, since it is mostly leading your users to a cul-de-sac.
+The Facet Title and Facet Value columns are dimensions, while the Query Count and Click-Through columns are metrics.
+The Query Count shows the number of time this facet was selected, while the Click-Through shows the ratio between the facet selection and the result click.
+In other words, if I select a facet and click on a result, my Click-Through is 100%; if I click on no results, then it would be at 0%.
+A facet with a low Click-Through should be removed, since it is mostly leading your users to a cul-de-sac.

 If you do not know what are dimensions and metrics, please refer to this [guide](https://onlinehelp.coveo.com/en/cloud/usage_analytics_dimensions.htm).
 I will cover this topic in the last blog of this series.